- 1 How P2P Lending Works

 This is where the latest entrant in the NBFC segment – P2P platforms stepped in.
 From providing an attractive rate of interest to simplifying the entire process, these platforms have become very popular especially with small businesses.
 Becoming a better choice to raise funds.

 All P2P lending organizations work for a profit.
-The fees paid by borrowers and lenders is part of the revenue they earn.
+The fees paid by borrowers and lenders are part of the revenue they earn.
 By reducing processing time and expenses, such P2Ps manage to offer lower interest rates for borrowers as well as higher returns on investments, irrespective of market conditions.

 To avail the service, borrowers need to pay a fixed origination fee, while lenders may have to pay an administration fee, depending on the terms of the NBFC P2P lending platform.
 The interest rates are usually determined by the portal.
 In most cases, these rates are set as per mutual agreement between the lender and the borrower.

 P2P lending has seen significant growth in 2018.
 During January, the total P2P lending was between Rs.
 5-6 crore.
-While by December, this amount raised to Rs.
+While by December, this amount was raised to Rs.
 20-25 crore.

 Currently, India has about 30 P2P lending portals.
 Such as Faircent, i2ifunding, Lendbox, Cashkumar, Rupeecircle, etc. to name a few.
 The P2P lending expected to be generated in India over the next 5 years is around $ 4 billion.
 Whereas in China, the P2P lending is already touching $ 100 bn.